-Mr H has a self-invested personal pension (SIPP) with Options UK Personal Pensions LLP ('Options', formerly Carey Pensions UK LLP).
-Mr H transferred his existing personal pension to the SIPP to invest in a property-based investment scheme in Cape Verde and a corporate bond.
+Mr S has a self-invested personal pension (SIPP) with Options UK Personal Pensions LLP ('Options', formerly Carey Pensions UK LLP).
+Mr S transferred his existing personal pensions to the SIPP to invest in a property-based investment scheme in Cape Verde and a corporate bond.

-Mr H's complaint is that Options was negligent in accepting his application from an unregulated introducer to open the Options SIPP and make such an investment, which he says was high risk and speculative and unsuitable for him and his pension.
+Mr S' complaint is that Options was negligent in accepting his application from an unregulated introducer to open the Options SIPP and make such an investment, which he says was high risk and speculative and unsuitable for him and his pension.